Programster's Blog

 Example Configuration File

-This is a sample docker-compose.yml configuration that should hopefully help get you started.
+This is a sample docker-compose.yml configuration file that should hopefully help get you started.
 It is easier to remove things than to find what to add.

 version: "3"